jasuquo/Deploy-Jfrog-Docker/README.md

 # Deploy-Jfrog-Docker with Ansible
-### Prequisites fopr this deploy ensure you hve ansible set up and configured
+### Prequisites for this deploy ensure you have ansible set up and configured
 ### create your ansible inventory file with your server blocks defined example below
 ```
 [myservers]